Correlation lengths of flat-band superconductivity from quantum geometry: Conclusion

 In summary, we systematically examined characteristic length scales associated with pairing and coherence in superconducting systems with perfectly flat bands from three complementary perspectives.
 First, we analyzed the localization tensor of the lowest-lying two-body bound state.
 Second, we studied the average size of Cooper pairs within the mean-field approximation.
 Third, we investigated the zero-temperature coherence length within the Gaussian-fluctuation theory.
 The presence of time-reversal and sublattice-exchange symmetries, which enforce spatially-uniform pairing, allowed us to substantially simplify the analysis and to cleanly isolate effects arising purely from quantum geometry.

 Our results demonstrate that, throughout the parameter space, both the two-body pair size and the many-body Cooper-pair size, unlike in conventional superconductors with dispersive bands, do not exhibit a BCS-like divergence in the weak-coupling limit.
 Instead, these length scales remain finite and small, and are entirely governed by the quantum geometry of the underlying Bloch states.
 In particular, in the weak-coupling regime both pair sizes reduce to Brillouin-zone averages of the quantum metric, highlighting the central role of band geometry when kinetic energy is quenched.
 The zero-temperature coherence length displays a related geometric origin, except in the dilute regime and in parameter regions that are insulating or proximate to an insulating phase, where its behavior becomes qualitatively distinct.
 This contrast highlights that the coherence length and the pair size encode fundamentally different physical information: while the pair size reflects the internal spatial structure of bound fermion pairs, the coherence length is governed by collective properties and critical fluctuations of the superconducting state~\cite{iskin24}.
 Taken together, our findings clarify the geometric origin of pairing length scales in flat-band superconductors and underscore the necessity of distinguishing between pair size and coherence length in such systems.
-Furthermore, we hope that this work helps clarify recent discussions concerning superconducting length scales in flat-band systems~\cite{hu23, thumin24, iskin25, scirep}.